Anshul619/HLD-System-Designs/src/3_HLDDesignProblems/UberCasandraMesos/Readme.md

-# How Uber Manages a Million Writes Per Second Using Mesos and Cassandra Across Multiple Datacenters?
+# How Uber manages a Million Writes Per Second Using Mesos and Cassandra Across Multiple Datacenters?

 ![img.png](assets/uber-casandra-mesos.png)